A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Introduction

 \section{Introduction}

-Contact binaries (CBs) are a critical sample of massive stars that allows us to examine how the closest binary stars evolve and what their end fates maybe.
-In CBs, both stars overflow their Roche lobe volumes simultaneously and share a common envelope over nuclear timescales, rendering them as an observable phenomenon.
-At relatively high metallicities ($Z\geq0.2$\,Z$_\odot$) they are expected to be the progenitors of stellar mergers of main-sequence (MS) binaries \citep{Menon2021}, while at lower metallicities, they may also lead towards binaries that undergo chemically homogeneous evolution \citep{Demink2009,Marchant2016}.
-Intermediate luminosity transients such as luminous red novae (LRNe) are expected to be powered by stellar mergers, the most famous of which occurred from the merger of V1309 Sco, a known low-mass CB \citep{tylenda2011, tylenda2016}.
+Contact binaries (CBs) are a critical class of massive stars that allow us to examine how the closest binary stars evolve and what their end fates may be.
+In CBs, both stars overflow their Roche lobe volumes simultaneously and share a common envelope over nuclear timescales, rendering the contact phase as an observationally accessible phenomenon.
+At relatively high metallicities ($Z\geq$\,Z$_\text{SMC}$), they are expected to be the progenitors of stellar mergers of main-sequence (MS) binaries \citep{Menon2021}, while at lower metallicities, CBs may undergo chemically homogeneous evolution and become progenitors of black-hole binaries \citep{Demink2009,Marchant2016}.
+As members of triple systems at low metallicities, the CB channel can further contribute to the population of black-hole binaries \citep{dorozsmai2024,vigna-gomez2025}.

+Intermediate luminosity transients such as luminous red novae (LRNe) are expected to be powered by stellar mergers, the most famous of which resulted from the merger of V1309 Sco, a known low-mass CB \citep{tylenda2011, tylenda2016}.
 More luminous LRNe may hence arise from the mergers of massive CBs.
-Constraining the number of CBs thus allows us to constrain the rate of MS stellar mergers, LRNe and of compact-object binaries.
+Thus, determining the number of CBs and their properties in an observable population allows us to constrain the rate of MS stellar mergers and LRNe, and provides valuable tests for the formation pathways of compact-object binaries.

-A key prediction from the works of \citet{Menon2021} and \citet{Marchant2016}, is that nuclear-timescale contact leads to mass equalization in massive binaries.
-To test this expectation, \citet{Menon2021} built synthetic populations for the Large and Small Magellanic Clouds (LMC; SMC) from large grids of detailed binary models.
-They predicted that massive CBs will have mass ratios of $q=0.95-1$, and would predominantly consist of B-type binaries with periods $\lessapprox1$\,d and contain a few O+O or O+B-type binaries with periods $\lessapprox1.5$\,d, with a mass ratio of $q=0.95-1$ for all CBs.
-This theoretical $P-q$ distribution was found to be metallicity independent between the LMC and SMC.
+\citet{Menon2021} (hereafter Paper I) built synthetic populations for the Large and Small Magellanic Clouds (LMC; SMC) from large grids of detailed binary models.
+They determined that massive CBs in the Clouds will be MS binaries with mass ratios of $q\approx1$ and predominantly consisting of B-type systems with periods $\lessapprox1$\,day, due to their long contact durations and higher weight in the initial mass function (IMF).
+This theoretical probabilistic distribution of orbital parameters (P--q) was found to be similar within the metallicity range of the Magellanic Clouds.